longturn/freeciv21/docs/Manuals/Advanced/docker.rst

   git --version
   docker --version

-For this guide, we're going to be using Docker Rootless mode for better container isolation.
+For this guide, we are going to be using Docker Rootless mode for better container isolation.
 See: https://docs.docker.com/engine/security/rootless/ However, running docker as root should also work fine with some tweaks.